AI washing checker for public AI product claims

 What the check looks at

-An AI washing claim review does not judge whether a company is honest or fraudulent.
-It looks at the evidence burden a claim carries — and whether the public-facing wording provides enough scope, limitation, and supporting conditions to be relied on by a buyer.
+An AI washing claim review looks at the evidence burden a public claim carries: whether the wording names enough scope, limits, and supporting conditions for a buyer to rely on it.

 The review asks: does the wording create a higher evidence expectation than the vendor has disclosed?
 If so, that is an evidence signal, not a verdict.